funtoo/boot-update/doc/README.rst

 other license that has been publicly approved for use with this program by Funtoo Technologies, LLC. (or its successors, if any.)**

-At this time (December 2009), no other licenses other than the default license (GNU GPL version 3) have been approved by Funtoo Technologies, LLC for use with this program.
+At this time (February 2010), no other licenses other than the default license (GNU GPL version 3) have been approved by Funtoo Technologies, LLC for use with this program.